Celia-Rai/Resume/README.md

-# Resume
-Making my Resume using Html,CSS and javascript
+# Creating a Resume using Html,CSS and javascript